INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

   Kranton (2007) as an example. (in Section 5.4 of our paper) e, the effort vector; d > 0, cost for links.

-  Output: two N × N matrice M and D. A link ij is surely to be absent if Mij = 0 or Mji = 0.
-This link is sure to be established if Dij = 0 and Dji = 0.
+  Output: two N × N matrice M and D. A link ij is robustly absent if Mij = 0 or Mji = 0 and robustly built if Dij = 0 and Dji = 0.

 - `combine.m`: to summarize the results of `robust_link.m` and distinguish between the non-robust links and the robust ones.

   Input: the matrice M and D derived from `robust_link.m`.

-  Output: an N × N symmetric matrix ˜D. For link ij, ˜Dij = 0 if the link is surely to be absent or built and ˜Dij = 1 otherwise.
-The matrix ˜D can be viewed as the adjacency matrix of an undirect graph, whose connected components provide the subproblems.
+  Output: an N × N symmetric matrix ˜D. For link ij, ˜Dij = 0 if it is robustly absent or built and ˜Dij = 1 otherwise.
+The matrix ˜D is the adjacency matrix of an undirect graph of N nodes, whose connected components provide the subproblems.
 We figure out the connected components via the Matlab function `conncomp`.